gkrieg/hyperpathheuristic/README.md

 To run the hyperpath heuristic and hyperpath generation algorithm, only python is required, as well as halp, which can be installed via pip.

-For the cutting-planes algorithm, the LP solver CPLEX is required, which can be installed through https://www.ibm.com/support/knowledgecenter/SSSA5P_12.7.1/ilog.odms.cplex.help/CPLEX/GettingStarted/topics/set_up/Python_setup.html

 ## Installation

 To install, you must create a folder in the directory called parsed/ and then set ROOTDIR in run.py to be the current directory.
 It is in this parsed/ directory where your hypernodes.txt and hyperedges.txt files should go.